 The way you make decisions

-In this article, I would like to shed light on a topic that is a constant source of discussion and downright struggle, not only in the “spiritual scene” but also in professional and business life.
+In this article, I would like to shed some light on a topic that is a constant source of discussion, even outright battles, not only in the “spiritual scene” but also in professional and business life.

-First of all: What I am about to write is not meant to be an evaluation of who is better or worse.
+First of all: What I write below is not intended to be an assessment of who is better or worse.
 Both are equally good and both have their justification.
-My aim is to find a solution to the dilemma that the two don’t seem to fit together very well.
+My aim is to find a solution to the dilemma that the two don’t really seem to go together.

 Because they make their decisions in different ways.
 Because they seem to approach life’s challenges so completely differently.